 With so many comparable digital assets such as Litecoin, user adoption would not bode well for Bitcoin.

 On the other side of the scarcity extremities, we could remove the 21 million cap to understand Bitcoin’s mechanics.

-The 21 million cap and the periodic halvening events help to ensure that Bitcoin offers users the best of both value retention and usability.
+The 21 million cap and the periodic halving events help to ensure that Bitcoin offers users the best of both value retention and usability.

 How Will the Halving Affect Bitcoin’s Price?

-However, there are a few logical arguments that can be made for Bitcoin’s price moving in either direction.
+However, a few logical arguments can be made for Bitcoin’s price moving in either direction.
 Bitcoin’s price did increase after the first two halvings, but it’s hard to tell whether this is merely correlation or causation.

 That being said, many influential and respectable figures in the space have made price predictions, many of which are predicated on Bitcoin being a scarce asset.